MP 12x8/4x3 / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Wide application in modern technologies – are used in HDD drives, electric motors, medical equipment and other advanced devices.
+- Key role in modern technologies – are utilized in computer drives, electric drive mechanisms, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: